AP Top 25 Takeaways: Just being 'Bama might not be enough - WHIZ News

 ROW THE BOAT

 Is P.J.
 Fleck for real?
-That question has been asked a lot since the coach who coined the catchy, slightly corny slogan “Row the Boat” became a hot item in college football while taking Western Michigan to the Cotton Bowl after the 2016 regular season.
+That question has been asked a lot since the coach who coined the catchy and slightly corny slogan “Row the Boat” became a hot item in college football while taking Western Michigan to the Cotton Bowl in 2015.
 Fleck is a high-energy crafter of culture.
 He thinks of himself as an educator and football as his platform to make the world a better place by making his players better men.

 Feel free to be skeptical of Fleck’s higher calling, but he is no phony.
 He believes in the mission and his methods.
 What gets lost in Fleck’s persona is this: He has turned out to be a darn good football coach and program builder in three seasons at Minnesota.